Komalharini237/Housing-Case-Study--Using-MLR/README.md

 Essentially, the company wants:

-To identify the variables affecting house prices, e.g., area, number of rooms, bathrooms, etc.
+- To identify the variables affecting house prices, e.g., area, number of rooms, bathrooms, etc.
-To create a linear model that quantitatively relates house prices with variables, such as the number of rooms, area, number of bathrooms, etc.
+- To create a linear model that quantitatively relates house prices with variables, such as the number of rooms, area, number of bathrooms, etc.
-To know the accuracy of the model, i.e. how well do these variables predict the house prices
+- To know the accuracy of the model, i.e. how well do these variables predict the house prices

+Steps:

+1. Reading, understanding and visualizing the data
+2. Preparing the data for modelling (train-test plit, rescalling, etc.)
+3. Training the model
+4. Residual Analysis
+5. Predictions and evaluation on the test set